Manufacturers have an answer to higher costs: Pass them on

 Tight inventories “allowed this pricing power.
 It’s allowed OEMs (automakers) to move the mix to more profitable vehicles,” said Mark Wakefield, co-head of AlixPartners’ automotive practice.

-Both General Motors Co (GM.N) and Ford Motor Co (F.N) have raised their profit outlook - a contrast from 2018 when higher steel prices hurt their earnings.
+Both General Motors Co and Ford Motor Co have raised their profit outlook - a contrast from 2018 when higher steel prices hurt their earnings.

 CONSTRUCTION BOOM DRIVES DEMAND